+FA mechanisms are partitioned into Client Privacy Enhancement (CPE) frame anonymization that mitigates detection of a non-AP MLD, and BSS Privacy Enhancement (BPE) frame anonymization that mitigates detection of a BSS (the BPE AP MLD and its associated non-AP MLDs).
+CPE FA is “baseline” FA; that is, CPE FA mechanisms are enabled whenever FA is enabled.
+BPE FA is optional for FA; that is, BPE FA can only be enabled when CPE FA is additional enabled.(#223)

 The transmitting MLD applies the processing in 10.71.5 (MAC header anonymization and transmitting functions) to the identified MAC header fields.

-The sequence number and packet number (assigned by the transmitting MLD) are transformed into over the air values that can be safely transmitted in the clear while maintaining anonymity.
+The sequence number and packet number (assigned by the transmitting MLD) are transformed into over-the-air(#514) values that can be(#515) transmitted in the clear while maintaining anonymity.

-The Address 1 field (on the downlink), or the Address 2 field (on the uplink), then the value is set to a temporary random MAC address for the affiliated STA of the non-AP MLD on the link on which the frame is transmitted.
+The Address 1 field of an individually addressed frame(#1030) (on the downlink) or the Address 2 field (on the uplink), then the value is set to a temporary (that is, per EDP-Epoch) random MAC address for the affiliated STA of the non-AP MLD. on the link on which the frame is transmitted.

+If BPE is enabled, then:

+The Address 2 field (on the downlink), or the Address 1 field (on the uplink), is set to the temporary random MAC address of the affiliated AP of the AP MLD. (#224, #1033)

+The value in the Address 1 field of a group addressed frame is transformed into an over-the-air value. (#224, (#1034)

+The Timestamp (assigned by the AP MLD) in the Privacy Beacon is transformed into an over-the-air value that can be transmitted in the clear while maintaining anonymity of the AP MLD. (#224, #1035)

-The intended receiving MLD applies the processing described in 10.71.6 (MAC header anonymization and receiving functions) to the over the air MAC header field values.
+The(#516) receiving MLD applies the processing described in 10.71.6 (MAC header anonymization and receiving functions) to the over-the-air(#514) MAC header field values.

-During address filtering, the over the air value in Address 1 (on the downlink) or Address 2 (on the uplink) is matched to the temporary random MAC address for the affiliated STA of the non-AP MLD on the link on which the frame is transmitted.
+During address filtering,

+The over-the-air(#514) value in Address 1 of an individually addressed frame (#1036) (on the downlink) or Address 2 (on the uplink) is matched to the temporary random MAC address for the affiliated STA of the non-AP MLD on the link on which the frame is transmitted.

+If BPE is enabled, then:

+The over-the-air value in Address 2 field (on the downlink), or the Address 1 field (on the uplink), is matched to the temporary random MAC address of the affiliated AP of the AP MLD. (#224, #1036)

+The over-the-air value in Address 1 field of a group addressed frame is transformed back to the original group MAC address assigned by the transmitting MLD. (#224, #1037)

-The over theair values for the sequence number and packet number are transformed back to the original sequence number and packet number assigned by the transmitting MLD.
+The over-the-air(#514) values for the sequence number and packet number are transformed back to the original sequence number and packet number assigned by the transmitting MLD.

-NOTE 1—The following list clarifies the scope of attacks that FA mitigates:

-FA mitigates against presence monitoring across multiple FA epochs.

-FA does not mitigate against presence monitoring within a single FA epoch.

-FA does not mitigate identifying frames transmitted from a single MLD within a single FA epoch.

-FA does not mitigate using traffic analysis using known transmission behavior of upper layer protocols for presence monitoring across multiple FA epochs.
+If BPE is enabled, then:

+The over-the-air Timestamp in the Privacy Beacon is transformed back to the original Timestamp assigned by the AP MLD. (#224, #1038)

+The AID of a non-APMLD, and fields and elements derived from the AID, are anonymized using temporary, random AIDs assigned by the AP MLD. (#1032)

+FA uses transmission of MSDUs in A-MSDUs to provide confidentiality of SA and DA, noting that A-MSDU can contain a single MSDU – see 10.71.1a (General). (#517)

+.

+10.71.1a General

+The FA feature may be enabled if only if MLO is enabled.

+The FA feature shall be enabled if and only if dot11EDPGroupEpochActivated is true. #958)

+The FA feature may be enabled if and only if dot11DSMACAddressActivated is true. (#156)

+(#TBD)